Monitor and analyze infrastructure state

 Introducing configuration management

-- Events — Enables you to drill into specific class, node, and resource events so you can find out what caused them to fail, change, or run as no-op.
+- Events — Enables you to drill into specific class, node, and resource events so you can find out what caused them to fail, change, skip, or run as no-op.

 - Reports — Provides reports on node activity so you can audit your system and perform root cause analysis over time.

 When nodes fetch their configurations from the Puppet master, they send back inventory data and a report of their run.
-This information is captured at a high level on the Overview page in the PE console, where you can gather essential information about your nodes at a glance, such as how many nodes your Puppet master is managing, and when the page was last refreshed with data from PuppetDB.
+This information is captured at a high level on the Overview page in the PE console, where you can learn essential information about your nodes at a glance, such as how many nodes your Puppet master is managing, and when the page was last refreshed with data from PuppetDB.

-With no changes: This node’s last Puppet run was successful, and it was fully compliant; no changes were necessary.
+Unchanged: This node’s last Puppet run was successful, and it was fully compliant; no changes were necessary.

-noopmetaparameter on one or more resources on this node was set to
+noopmetaparameter was set to

-Have not reported in 1+ hours: The node hasn’t reported to the Puppet master recently; something may be wrong.
+Unresponsive: The node hasn’t reported to the Puppet master recently; something may be wrong.
 The cutoff for considering a node unresponsive defaults to one hour, and can be configured.